 The silence falls heavy yet again, as Vincent regards her with a cold stare, making her shift uncomfortably beneath the searing heat of his gaze, but it was sheer, unbridled anger on her part that maintained the connection between their eyes.

 "Why did you leave?"
-She demanded, "without even giving me or anyone else an explanation," an undeniable hint of sadness suddenly seeping into her tone, "didn't you think I was at least deserving of that?"
+Without even giving me or anyone else an explanation?"
+She murmered, an undeniable hint of sadness seeping into her tone, "didn't you think I was at least deserving of that?"
 Considering her for a moment, he used the brief silence to formulate a befitting response.

 "Omega had been destroyed.
 You were safe.
 I saw there was no longer a reason for me to remain."
 He replied quietly, looking upon her with a sincerity that made her heart clench.
-Yet, she quickly dismisses it.
+Yet, she quickly dismisses it, her anger returning with a vengeance.

 "Do your friends not matter to you?"
 She demanded, her tone cold and low, "Or, do the remains of your-your trinket!"—she motioned angrily to Lucrecia—"matter more?
 Because it sure seems that way."
 Vincent's eyes abruptly squeeze closed, blocking out the animosity, the grief.